HTC’s latest Smartphone.

 RAM: 2GB

-Expansion card slot supports microSD™ memory card for up to 64GB additional storage (card not included)
+Expansion card slot supports microSD™ memory card for up

 GPS